Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 At the same time, everything is moving very fast…

-So fast in fact, that other countries are getting ahead of us on pediatric access, even though Americans paid for Novavax via Operation Warp Speed.
+So fast that other countries are getting ahead of us on pediatric access, even though Americans paid for Novavax via Operation Warp Speed.

-Japan has recently approved Novavax for six and older.
+Japan has recently approved Novavax for those six and older.

 Japan is generally considered to be more ardent than the US when it comes to safety.

-So, for them to approve it at least implies the data they saw met higher expectations than what we have here in the states.
+So, for them to approve it, it at least implies the data they saw met higher expectations than what we have here in the States.

 Japan’s approval data isn’t readily available (if you have access to it, please let us know), so we have to look for even more safety testing.